Dead man's hand

-The makeup of poker's dead man's hand has varied through the years.
+The makeup of poker's dead man's hand has varied throughout its history.
 Currently, it is described as a two-pair poker hand consisting of the black aces and black eights.
 The pair of aces and eights, along with an unknown hole card, were reportedly held by Old West folk hero, lawman, and gunfighter Wild Bill Hickok when he was murdered while playing a game.
 No contemporaneous source, however, records the exact cards he held when killed.
-Author Frank Wilstach's 1926 book, Wild Bill Hickok: The Prince of Pistoleers, led to the popular modern held conception of the poker hand's contents.
+Author Frank J. Wilstach's 1926 book Wild Bill Hickok: The Prince of Pistoleers led to the popular modern held conception of the poker hand's contents.